idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Action > Tags > Mouse tag placement auto-deactivation** = Turn off mouse tag placement for the current segment once all tags have been placed.

 **Action > Tags > List tags** = Display a pop-up list of all tags in the source segment.
 Click a tag in the list or type a tag number followed by the Esc key to transfer the tag.
+Note: List tags also enables you to see the exact type of a tag.
+See the tool tip over each tag in the list.

 **Action > Tags > Transfer current tag** = Transfer the current tag in the list of tags from the source segment to the target segment.